Breaking Down Home Warranties vs. Extended Warranties

 - Third-party providers

 Extended warranties are usually purchased at or within a short window of buying the product (often within 2 years of installation).
-The cost is generally one-time and upfront, ranging from around $150 for an average large appliance up to $500 or more for premium models, and even higher for HVAC systems.
+The cost is generally one-time and upfront, ranging from about $20 for small appliances up to $500 or more for premium refrigerators, and higher for HVAC systems.

 Manufacturer Warranty vs. Extended Warranty vs. Home Warranty